Literature / The Madness Season

 Daetrin Haal (though he chooses not to admit it to himself) is an ancient vampire.
 For centuries before the Subjugation, Daetrin hid amongst humankind undetected.
 For the centuries after, he continued the masquerade, not just from humans, but from the Tyr as well.
 But, like him, the Tyr have a long memory and they ultimately find him.

 Deemed by the Tyr to be a threat to their dominion over Earth, Daetrin is banished from Earth, doomed to live the rest of his many days on a distant research world.
 But he is a survivor.
 Cut off from what he needs to stay alive while being transported on a Tyr starship, his instincts take control and allow him to escape by jumping ship during a stop at a Medieval-level human colony world.
-There, he meets an energy being named Marra who also requires the life force of others to survive and is also able to change her shape.
+There, he meets an energy being known as a Marra who also requires the life force of others to survive and is also able to change her shape.

-Together, Daetrin and Marra travel through the Tyr-dominated worlds in an attempt to discover the origins of the Tyr which ultimately prove to be the key to destroying their empire.
+Together, Daetrin and the Marra travel through the Tyr-dominated worlds in an attempt to discover the origins of the Tyr which ultimately prove to be the key to destroying their empire.

 This book provides examples of: